girlbossceo/conduwuit/DIFFERENCES.md

 - GitLab CI ported to GitHub Actions
 - Fixed every single clippy (default lints) and rustc warnings, including some that were performance related or potential safety issues / unsoundness
+- Add a **lot** of other clippy and rustc lints and a rustfmt.toml file
 - Has Renovate and significantly updates all dependencies possible
 - Uses proper argon2 crate instead of questionable rust-argon2 crate
 - Improved and cleaned up logging (less noisy dead server logging, registration attempts, more useful troubleshooting logging, etc)